-PIANO LESSONS
+INTERMEDIATE PIANO LESSONS

-Intermediate studies piano or voice, in preparation for a solo recital.
-Prerequisite: MUPF 110/111 and/or intermediate level skills and recommendation of instructor.

-See MUPF 110/111 for practice requirements.
+Intermediate piano studies in preparation for a solo recital.
+Prerequisite: MUPF 111-114 and/or intermediate level skills and recommendation of instructor.
+See MUPF 111-114 for practice requirements.

-VOICE LESSONS
+INTERMEDIATE VOICE LESSONS

 Intermediate voice studies in preparation for a solo recital.
-Prerequisite: MUPF 110/111 and/or intermediate level skills and recommendation of instructor.

-See MUPF 110/111 for practice requirements.
+Prerequisite: MUPF 121-124 and/or intermediate level skills and recommendation of instructor.
+See MUPF 121- 124 for practice requirements.